Pr10+ as a candidate for a high-accuracy optical clock for tests of fundamental physics: Conclusions and prospects

 We analyzed the prospect of developing a high-accuracy optical clock based on a Pr$^{10+}$ ion and evaluated its potential systematic effects.
 Our calculations were contrasted with previous Pr$^{9+}$ measurements and our current measurement of the Pr$^{10+}$ the $|5s^25p~{^{2}P_{1/2}}\rangle \rightarrow |5s^25p~ {^{2}P_{3/2}}\rangle$ transition.
 We find excellent agreement between theory and existing measurements.

-Given the large positive $\alpha$ sensitivity coefficient of Pr$^{10+}$ (${K = 22}$), we propose an initial comparison with a clock based on the $E3$ transition in Yb$^{+}$, which has a large negative $\alpha$ sensitivity ($K = -5.95$)~\cite{Godun2014PRL,Huntemann2014PRL}.
+The $\alpha$ sensitivity coefficient of Pr$^{10+}$ is large and positive, $K=22$.
+In particular, it is an order of magnitude larger than $K({\rm Ar}^{13+}) =1.95$~\cite{YuSahSuo23}.
+We propose an initial comparison with a clock based on the $E3$ transition in Yb$^{+}$, which has a large negative $\alpha$ sensitivity ($K = -5.95$)~\cite{Godun2014PRL,Huntemann2014PRL}.
 Measurements of the frequency ratio of these two clocks with an accuracy of $10^{-18}$, separated by an interval of one year, would set a limit on $\Dot{\alpha}/\alpha$ at the level of $10^{-20}/\rm{yr}$.
 This outcome would be at the level of recent work in Yb$^{+}$~\cite{Filzinger2023PRL} that required almost 8 years of frequency comparison data.
 With the development of an optical fiber network~\cite{VanArsdale2024OptLett}, it would be possible to include other clocks with different $\alpha$ sensitivities (that is, those based on Al$^{+}$, Sr, and Yb) to search for a wide range of new-physics signals~\cite{Ludlow2015RMP,Kozlov2018RMP}.
 Following the theoretical estimates from e.~g., Ref.~\cite{Yudin2014} and several other works, and in light of rapid advances in laser stabilization and frequency metrology techniques, we are optimistic about the tremendous potential of HCI with their extremely low polarizabilities for ultimately outperforming other clock transitions and providing a peer to the clocks based on the nuclear transition $^{229m}$Th isomeric transition, which was recently laser excited in Ref.~\cite{Tiedau2024,ElwellPRL2024} and compared with a Sr lattice clock in Ref.~\cite{Zhang24} that are under development.
 Frequency comparisons of clocks based on HCI and trapped $^{229m}$Th ions \cite{Peik2003EPL,Peik2005JPhysB,Bilous2020,Peik2021} will be sensitive to both the strong and electromagnetic interactions and undoubtedly open enormously interesting possibilities for the study of new physics, and for the establishment of ultra-stable frequency references.